-Justin Bieber & Selena Gomez Arguing After Cabo Trip: Flight Home Ended Without A Kiss
+Justin Bieber & Selena Gomez Arguing After Cabo Trip: Flight Home Ended Without A Kiss — Report

 Uh oh!
 2018 isn’t starting out on a loving note for Selena Gomez and Justin Bieber.
-We’ve got details on how they fought on the trip back from Cabo and didn’t even make up with a kiss.
+We’ve got details on how they fought on their trip back from Cabo.

 If there’s one thing Jelena fans can count on, it’s plenty of romantic ups and downs between Selena Gomez, 25, and Justin Bieber, 23.
 They’re either madly in love or fighting and the latter is what they’re up to right now according to a report by The Blast.
 The site says that they flew back home together along with five or six pals on Jan.
 2 after ringing in 2018 in Cabo San Lucas and were on the outs while disembarking.
 The plane made a pitstop in San Diego to go through customs before the private flight arrived at Van Nuys airport.
 Their source says that when they got off the plane Justin and Selena appeared to be arguing and then went their separate ways without so much as a hug or a kiss goodbye!
 Whoa, that is never a good sign.
 Especially after what should have been something so romantic as their first holiday since getting back together.